apache/incubator-pagespeed-ngx/README.md

 ### Testing

-The generic Pagespeed system test is ported, but doesn't pass yet.
+The generic Pagespeed system test is ported, and all but three tests pass.
 To run it you need to first build and configure nginx.
 Set it up something like:

     ...
     http {